-(b) have a detectable warning surface where the colour and texture are contrasted with the adjacent surfaces.

-A textured surface will assist in giving a secure foothold to the ambulant disabled.
+- (b) have a detectable warning surface maximum 600 mm wide where the colour and texture are contrasted with the adjacent surfaces. - Note: A textured surface will assist in giving a secure foothold to the ambulant disabled.
 A detectable surface with a change in plane will assist persons with visual impairment.